 2. Eliminate Pesticide Residue

 If the nuts are not organic, they are sprayed with pesticides and fumigated with chemicals.
-Soaking them helps reduce and eliminate pesticide residue.
+Soaking the nuts helps reduce and eliminate pesticide residue.

 3. Easier to Digest